San Francisco Public Employee Lawyer

 violated or that you have been discriminated against, you should consult

 a skilled San Francisco public employer attorney from Stewart & Musell,

 nearly 30 years of combined legal experience representing public employees in both state and federal courts.
 We can

-If your basic rights as a public employee have been violated, we can represent
+If your basic rights as a public employee have been violated, our labor

 retaliated against for standing up for yourself.

 Contact Stewart & Musell, LLP Today at (415) 275-3051

 We know how important your job is to you.
 Your job is your primary source

 of income that directly funds food, shelter, and basic needs for you and